Skip to content

 To run the interface test, use the command below.

-Replace: - c:\cordaprovider: by the path to the folder containing dinamo_corda.jar including the JCA jars; - c:\corda.properties: by path with filename of configuration file Dinamo Corda; - c:\cordaspec.conf: by path with filename of specifications file Dinamo Corda;
+Replace: - c:\cordaprovider: with the path to the folder containing dinamo_corda .jar including the JCA jars; - c:\corda.properties: the path with the file name of the configuration file Dinamo Corda ; - c:\cordaspec.conf: by the path with the file name of the specifications file Dinamo Corda ;

 Danger